isotropicdesign/smart-basil/src/pages/index.md

       and we saw noticeably quicker page loading times.​
   - author: Jeff M
     avatar: "/images/Jeff-McLane.jpg"
-    content: Was able to schedule and get on an info call the same day that I contacted the Isotropic Team.
-Within one day, our PageSpeed score increased by 13 points, and we saw noticeably quicker page loading times.​
+    content: We track our PageRank in the Google Webmasters console.
+In the weeks following our SpeedOpp service, the rank increased by several positions on multiple pages, until we had several that showed up on the first page of Google search.
 - type: section_cta
   template: section_cta
   title: This Is Call To Action Block!